Norton Commando: Commando revival

 Norvil was founded in 1980 by Les Emery to produce spares for Norton motorcycles.
 They are joint owners of the Norvil (Norton-Villiers) trademark and hold a perpetual licence to use the Norton name.
 As well as manufacturing spares, they also manufacture complete Commandos.

 961 Commando

 Following on from the VR880, Kenny Dreer of Vintage wanted to build an all-new motorcycle as a successor to the Commando.
-With funding from Oliver Curme, Dreer hired a small design and development team led by Paul Gaudio (Design and Development Director), Simon-Pierre Smith (Lead Engineer), and Patrick Leyshock (Testing, Sourcing.)
+With funding from Oliver Curme, Dreer hired a small design and development team led by Paul Gaudio (Design and development director), Simon-Pierre Smith (Lead Engineer), and Patrick Leyshock (Testing, Sourcing.)
 The new machine, called the 961 Commando never reached production in America due to lack of funding, and the company closed its doors in April 2006.

-UK businessman Stuart Garner brought the rights to the design in 2008 and established a new factory at Donington Park, Leicestershire.
-The first machine came off the production line in March 2010.